Skip to main content

 Recycled Rides: A New Partnership with WMM and a New Car for Jazzmine

-By Programs & Partnerships, Advocacy, In The News
+By Programs & Partnerships, In The News

 Thanks to a new partnership between Women’s Money Matters and National Auto Body Council (NABC) Recycled Rides, WMM graduate Jazzmine recently received a car donated through GEICO.
 This network of support and collaboration helped her achieve one of her biggest personal goals: reliable transportation for herself and her daughter.